 SSH approaches will play a key role in generating insights into the social determinants of health, including education, poverty, and inequality.
 Inequality will be addressed as a cross-cutting issue throughout the project, analysed in WP XX, and explicitly considered in the evaluation of the educational components and in the drafting of policy recommendations.
 By integrating these dimensions, A-Z-HEALTH will strengthen the relevance, acceptability, and effectiveness of its interventions across diverse European contexts.

 A-Z-HEALTH will also draw on the expertise of its SSH-oriented partners to ensure that the needs, preferences, and perspectives of young people are reflected throughout the project and effectively communicated.
-This objective will be supported through activities on stakeholder engagement and participation (XX), capacity building (XX), behavioural research, social impact assessment (XX), and communication and dissemination.
+This objective will be supported through activities on stakeholder engagement and participation (XX), capacity building (XX), behavioural research, social impact assessment (XX), and communication and dissemination, as well as through the inclusion of youth organizations as partners of the project.

 Youth participation is a core design principle of A-Z-HEALTH.
 Young people will be involved from the outset through the Stakeholder Advisory Board in WP1 and throughout the project lifecycle, including the design phase (WP3), intervention development and implementation (WP4–WP6), and modelling, foresight, and policy transfer activities (WP8).
 In parallel, WP7 will assess the project’s social impact and provide evidence on the behavioural and psychological factors that shape attitudes towards A-Z-HEALTH interventions, as well as the drivers of public acceptance and sustained uptake.
 Ethical issues will be addressed throughout the project by the Ethics Board, in close cooperation with the relevant Data Protection Officers and ethics committees at the pilot sites.